nick-ducker/T2A1/README.md

   Another aspect for consideration is payment.
 Arguably the easiest way to "avoid" dealing with payment logistics is to have the two users sort out how they will arrange payment outside of the web application altogether.

   Otherwise, it is imperative that we consider the PCI standards for payment processing when designing our application.
-This set of guiding principles ensures that payments systems are secure and are required if you want to conduct transactions using large companies products such as Visa and Mastercard.
+This set of guiding principles ensures that payments systems are secure and are required if you want to conduct transactions using large companies products such as Visa and MasterCard.

   Tying into this, if we are planning save user credit card information (if they elect to do so), this is very sensitive security area.
 Steps should be taken to ensure all data is encrypted and saved to the database in a way that cannot be easily accessed by developers or attackers.